We review documents and can also handle aspects such as tax and commercial negotiations on your behalf if required.

 Relevant issues we find we deal with for shareholders under a share sale include:

-- Entrepreneurs relief– will the sellers of the IP business qualify for the 10% rate of capital gains tax or will they face a 20% capital gains tax bill.
+- Business Assets Disposal Relief (Entrepreneurs relief)– will the sellers of the IP business qualify for the 10% rate of capital gains tax or will they face a 20% capital gains tax bill.
 Often there is planning which if done with sufficient time before the sale can qualify the shareholder for the 10% rate of capital tax.

 - EIS investment scheme– will the sale impact on qualification for investors who became shareholders under the EIS scheme.
 Similar considerations apply for investors who invested under the SEIS investment scheme although the rules are not identical.